swamiswami03/NewFetch/README.md

 ```
 ## Configure

-This fetch currently only supports 3 linux distros(Arch, EndeavourOs and Manjaro)
+NewFetch currently only supports 3 linux distros(Arch, EndeavourOs and Manjaro)
 More distros will be added in the future

 To configure the fetch for your specific system